DreamWorks Pictures: Paramount ownership (2005–2008)

 With only a few exceptions, Paramount Pictures continues to control the rights to all films and television shows DreamWorks produced during their partnership, in addition to controlling the live-action film and television titles DreamWorks released prior to 2006.
 Paramount have also retained the film rights to the Hasbro-owned Transformers franchise, going on to release further films without DreamWorks' involvement.
-Initially, DreamWorks films released on home video by Paramount Home Entertainment were still branded similar to DreamWorks Home Entertainment releases and did not feature Paramount's logo on the packaging.
+Initially, DreamWorks films released on home video were still branded similar to DreamWorks Home Entertainment releases and did not feature Paramount's logo on the packaging.
 Later home video releases have since incorporated Paramount's branding, including pre-2006 titles which Paramount had no involvement with.
-Paramount Pictures do not control the rights to any DreamWorks Animation films released during the late 1990s and 2000s, but in 2006, they signed a six-year distribution agreement with DreamWorks Animation.
-Between 2006 and 2012, Paramount Pictures distributed new DreamWorks Animation films, in addition to temporarily controlling the home media rights to the pre-existing DreamWorks Animation library.
+They do not hold the rights to the DreamWorks Animation films released prior to 2006, although they temporarily controlled the home media rights to the pre-2006 DreamWorks Animation library.

 Reliance-Spielberg joint venture and Disney distribution (2008–2015)

 In June 2008, it was reported that DreamWorks Pictures was looking for financing that would allow it to continue operations, but as an independent production company, once its deal with Paramount ended later that year.
 Several public equity funds were approached for financing, including Blackstone Group, Fuse Global, TPG Capital and several others, but all passed on the deal given their understanding of the Hollywood markets.
 On September 22, 2008, it was announced that DreamWorks closed a deal with Indian investment firm Reliance Anil Dhirubhai Ambani Group to create a $1.2 billion stand-alone production company and end its ties with Paramount.
 In January 2009, Spielberg entered a licensing agreement with DreamWorks Animation to use the DreamWorks trademarks, logo, and name for film productions and releases.

 As part of the 2008 separation agreement with Paramount/Viacom, they retained an option to co-finance and co-distribute 15–20 upcoming DreamWorks Pictures projects.
 As a result of this deal, Paramount Pictures currently own the rights to most live-action DreamWorks films that were released between 1997 and 2010.